 It is difficult to know what to do following a hit and run.
 When someone cannot bring a claim against the at-fault driver, a person may be left struggling to pay medical bills and for the damage to his or her car.

 If you are in this situation, it is important to reach out to a Lincoln hit and run accident lawyer.
-A detail-oriented car accident lawyer from Berry Law Firm can help you determine your rights and next steps.
+A detail-oriented car accident lawyer from Berry Law can help you determine your rights and next steps.

 Understanding Hit and Run Accidents